jcangas/version_info/README.md

 ### Overview

-  VersionIinfo is a powerful and very lightweight gem to manage version data in your Ruby projects or other gems.
+  VersionInfo is a powerful and very lightweight gem to manage version data in your Ruby projects or gems.
+Very user friendly thanks to rake / thor tasks

+####  Features

+  * rake & thor tasks avaiables to yaml file creation, bump segments and show info

-  VersionIinfo can manage a serie of predefined segments to build your version tag with the tipical structure X.X.X.X.
+  * can define custom segments to build your version tag with the tipical structure X.X.X.X.

+  * can use a custom tag format: do you want a tag like "1-3-1pre"?.
+No problem!.

+  * can include any custom info in your version data.

-  Their values are stored in a yaml file, and supports custom values.
+  * Version data is stored in a yaml file.

-  Also rake & thor tasks are avaiable to simplify yaml file creation and update.
+  * good rspec tests

   Feel free to contact me about bugs/features